cervejaria-ambev/safety/README.md

 [Handling .csv file on Python](https://docs.python.org/2/library/csv.html)

-If you are using Jupyter Notebook, click on the first line which cna be identified by the [1] on the left can shown below:
+If you are using Jupyter Notebook, click on the first line which can be identified by the *In [1]:* on the left can shown below highlighted by the red box:

 ![line](https://user-images.githubusercontent.com/5126535/58935100-c5584b00-8742-11e9-8b70-e4f9bf537b43.png)

-After hit the run button on the toolbar up as shown below:
+After hit the run button on the toolbar up as can be shown below highlighted by the red box:

 ![run](https://user-images.githubusercontent.com/5126535/58935146-f20c6280-8742-11e9-8292-25b095ac022e.png)